comorment/containers/docker/README.md

 If you would like to contribute to developing these containers, please see the [CONTRIBUTING](./../CONTRIBUTING.md) file.

-For a tutorial on GWAS with synthetic data, see [docs/gwas.md](./../docs/gwas/gwas.md).
+For a tutorial on GWAS with synthetic data, see [docs/usecases/gwas_demo.md](./../docs/usecases/gwas_demo.md).

 ### Prerequisites (to running tutorials)

+NOTE: This is out of date.
+Confer [docs/usecases](./../docs/usecases).

-* download containers shared on the [Google Drive](https://drive.google.com/drive/folders/1mfxZJ-7A-4lDlCkarUCxEf2hBIxQGO69?usp=sharing).
+* download container files shared on the [Google Drive](https://drive.google.com/drive/folders/1mfxZJ-7A-4lDlCkarUCxEf2hBIxQGO69?usp=sharing).
 * download ``comorment_ref.tar.gz`` file from the above Google Drive folder, extract it with ``tar -xzvf comorment_ref.tar.gz`` command, and create an environmental variable ``COMORMENT_REF`` pointing to the folder containing extracted ``comorment_ref.tar.gz`` data.
   If you want to see the content of ``comorment_ref.tar.gz`` without downloading and extracting,